uvaai/ml2/40 Module 4/30 Interpretable AI/content.md

 As you've read in the writing assignment from the previous module, current AI legislation also provides the right to an explanation in the case of an automated decision.
-And in many applications being able to explain why a certain prediction was made, can be very valuable, as it can help humans to assess whether they think that prediction is correct, or even desirable for the system to make, (in the case of biases, for instance).
+And, in many applications being able to explain why a certain prediction was made, can be very valuable, as it can help humans to assess whether they think that prediction is correct, or even desirable for the system to make (in the case of biases, for instance).

 As you might imagine, making the predictions of a neural network explainable is actually very difficult to do.
-This type of model is also called a *black box* model, where a sample goes in, a prediction comes out, but you can't really say much about what exactly happens in the middle.
+This type of model is also called a *black box* model, where a sample goes in, and a prediction comes out, but you can't really say much about what exactly happens in the middle.
 There are just way too many neurons, each with their own weights, to really explain why the network made that exact prediction.

-This has led to recent research into how to make AI systems explainable, which has resulted in quite a few different methods to generate an explanation for a black box model.
+This has led to recent research into how to make AI systems explainable, which has resulted several different methods to generate an explanation for a black box model.
 For example:

-* Determining what features in the testing sample, or which specific samples from the training data where relevant for this prediction.
+* Determining what features in the testing sample, or which specific samples from the training data were relevant for this prediction.
 * Interpreting or visualizing the internal structure or weights of the model in some way as to give insight in what has actually been learned.
 * Learning an interpretable model that comes very close to the results of